Structure by Architecture: Structured Representations without Regularization: Methods

-Hybrid sampling implicitly relies on the latent dimensions being independent since resampling the marginal of the posterior independently breaks any existing correlations, however, this is consistent with the causal perspective of the latent variables as noises driving an SCM.
-Independence between latent variables also aligns with the objective to disentangle the latent factors of variation.
-Note that hybrid sampling is directly applicable to any learned representation as it does not affect training at all, however the fidelity of generated samples will diminish if there are strong correlations between latent dimensions, so maximizing the independence between latent variables becomes the implicit goal.
-Since the structural decoders already split the latent space into separate segments, each full segment is hybridized together, instead of independently resampling dimensions that contribute to the same segment, which would destroy any learned structure or dependence within a segment.
+This allows the model to generate a diversity of samples well beyond the size of the training set ($N^d$ distinct latent vectors), spanning the Cartesian product of the supports of the (marginal) distribution of each $U_i$ on the training data, which includes the support of the joint latent distribution of $U$ observed during training.
+Note that hybrid sampling is directly applicable to any learned representation as it does not affect training at all, however the fidelity of generated samples will diminish if there are strong correlations between latent dimensions.
+Consequently, the goal is to achieve maximal independence between latent variables without compromising on the fidelity of the decoder (i.e., reconstruction error), which for SAEs is done through the architecture alone.
+This also aligns with the approach of existing unsupervised disentanglement methods, which suggests the sampling method may serve as a promising alternative to the VAE-based prior-based sampling, beyond just SAEs.